 Over time, the message the child receives, implicitly or explicitly, is that the way you experience the world is wrong, too much, or inconvenient.

 This kind of misattunement is not a single event.
 It happens thousands of times across development.
-And that repetition is precisely how complex trauma forms.
+That repetition is precisely how complex trauma forms.

-For neurodivergent individuals, especially autistic people, complex trauma often emerges not because of discrete traumatic incidents, but because the world repeatedly fails to meet them where they are.
+For neurodivergent individuals, especially autistic people, complex trauma often emerges not because of discrete traumatic incidents.
+It emerges because the world repeatedly fails to meet them where they are.

 Dissociation at the Intersection of Trauma and Neurodivergence